 Goals of Fair Housing Laws

-fair housing laws in Los Angeles have one overarching goal: to protect people from discrimination in housing matters, such as selling, renting, and getting a mortgage.
+fair housing laws in Riverside have one overarching goal: to protect people from discrimination in housing matters, such as selling, renting, and getting a mortgage.
 Discriminatory actions these laws protect people from include:

 - Refusal in renting, selling, or negotiating housing